ansible/ansible/docs/docsite/rst/user_guide/become.rst

 Everything is fine if the module file is executed without using ``become``, when the ``become_user`` is root, or when the connection to the remote machine is made as root.
 In these cases Ansible creates the module file with permissions that only allow reading by the user and root, or only allow reading by the unprivileged user being switched to.

-However, when both the connection user and the ``become_user`` are unprivileged, the module file is written as the user that Ansible connects as, but the file needs to be readable by the user Ansible is set to ``become``.
-In this case, Ansible makes the module file world-readable for the duration of the Ansible module execution.
+However, when both the connection user and the ``become_user`` are unprivileged, the module file is written as the user that Ansible connects as (the ``remote_user``), but the file needs to be readable by the user Ansible is set to ``become``.
+The details of how Ansible solves this can vary based on platform.
+However, on POSIX systems, Ansible solves this problem in the following way:

+First, if :command:`setfacl` is installed and available in the remote ``PATH``, and the temporary directory on the remote host is mounted with POSIX.1e filesystem ACL support, Ansible will use POSIX ACLs to share the module file with the second unprivileged user.

+Next, if POSIX ACLs are **not** available or :command:`setfacl` could not be run, Ansible will attempt to change ownership of the module file using :command:`chown` for systems which support doing so as an unprivileged user.

+New in Ansible 2.10, if the :command:`chown` fails, Ansible will then check the value of the configuration setting ``ansible_common_remote_group``.
+Many systems will allow a given user to change the group ownership of a file to a group the user is in.
+As a result, if the second unprivileged user (the ``become_user``) has a UNIX group in common with the user Ansible is connected as (the ``remote_user``), and if ``ansible_common_remote_group`` is defined to be that group, Ansible can try to change the group ownership of the module file to that group by using :command:`chgrp`, thereby likely making it readable to the ``become_user``.

+At this point, if ``ansible_common_remote_group`` was defined and a :command:`chgrp` was attempted and returned successfully, Ansible assumes (but, importantly, does not check) that the new group ownership is enough and does not fall back further.
+That is, Ansible **does not check** that the ``become_user`` does in fact share a group with the ``remote_user``; so long as the command exits successfully, Ansible considers the result successful and does not proceed to check ``allow_world_readable_tmpfiles`` per below.

+If ``ansible_common_remote_group`` is **not** set and the chown above it failed, or if ``ansible_common_remote_group`` *is* set but the :command:`chgrp` (or following group-permissions :command:`chmod`) returned a non-successful exit code, Ansible will lastly check the value of ``allow_world_readable_tmpfiles``.
+If this is set, Ansible will place the module file in a world-readable temporary directory, with world-readable permissions to allow the ``become_user`` (and incidentally any other user on the system) to read the contents of the file. **If any of the parameters passed to the module are sensitive in nature, and you do not trust the remote machines, then this is a potential security risk.**

 Once the module is done executing, Ansible deletes the temporary file.

-If any of the parameters passed to the module are sensitive in nature, and you do not trust the client machines, then this is a potential danger.

-Ways to resolve this include:
+Several ways exist to avoid the above logic flow entirely:

 * Use `pipelining`.
 When pipelining is enabled, Ansible does not save the module to a temporary file on the client.
 Instead it pipes the module to the remote python interpreter's stdin.
 Pipelining does not work for python modules involving file transfer (for example: :ref:`copy <copy_module>`, :ref:`fetch <fetch_module>`, :ref:`template <template_module>`), or for non-python modules.

-* Install POSIX.1e filesystem acl support on the managed host.
-If the temporary directory on the remote host is mounted with POSIX acls enabled and the :command:`setfacl` tool is in the remote ``PATH`` then Ansible will use POSIX acls to share the module file with the second unprivileged user instead of having to make the file readable by everyone.

 * Avoid becoming an unprivileged user.
 Temporary files are protected by UNIX file permissions when you